 To Keep

-• Keep the sushi rice covered with a damp towel (or paper towel) for a few hours at room temperature.
-To keep it for a longer time, see below.
+• Cover the sushi rice with a damp towel (or paper towel) and keep it at room temperature for up to a few hours.
+To store it longer, see below.

 How to Make Sushi Rice 14